MainMemory/MMBot/README.md

 ; This is the host and port that MMBot will connect to.
 The port is optional.
 Specify multiple servers with spaces.

 favchans=#SF94
 ; This is a list of channels that MMBot will automatically join.
 If the channel has a keyword (MODE +k), then put the keyword after the channel name, separated by a comma.
+Specify multiple channels with spaces.

 autoconnect=true
 ; If this is set to true, then MMBot will automatically connect to this network on startup.